patataofcourse/Flora/Roadmap.md

     - Replace files inside a PCM file with those given in a folder
     - Extract <s>and import</s> files specific to a certain puzzle, for ease of puzzle editing
         + (Importing will be added to mod files on 0.5)
-- [ ] 0.4.1
+- [ ] 0.5
     - Make classes for BG and GDS files, so that they can be used in other commands
+    - GDS overhaul
+        + Make it read to and from JSON instead of GDA
+        + Add proper command names
-- [ ] 0.5
+- [ ] 0.6
     - Flora mod files: Create and load mods based on the files that they edit, so that multiple mods can be loaded at the same time if they are compatible.
 - [ ] 1.0
     - Extract all data related to a puzzle to formats such as JSON, PNG, etc. for ease of editing, and later on load as a Flora mod.
 Includes simplifying the script into a format that can easily be understood.